-In the Middle School we follow Marzano's 10 minute rule, which is that students should be assigned no more than 10 minutes of homework per grade level.
+In the Middle School we follow Marzano's 10 minute rule, which states that students should be assigned no more than 10 minutes of homework per grade level.
 So, following that rule, a 6th grade student should have no more than 60 minutes of homework per night.
-Please note that this does not include reading, which is on top of the Marzano guidelines.
+Please note that this does not include reading, time for which is in addition to Marzano guidelines.

-In addition, teachers are encouraged to use the flipped classroom homework strategy, by inverting Bloom's Taxonomy, whereby students spend more class time on the more difficult cognitive tasks such as application and analysis and less class time on the easier tasks such as remembering and understanding.
+Teachers are encouraged to use the flipped classroom homework strategy, which involves inverting Bloom's Taxonomy.
+This approach allows students to spend more class time on challenging cognitive tasks, such as application and analysis, while dedicating less class time to simpler tasks like remembering and understanding.